 There is support for third-party apps like Instapaper, Feedly (2-way sync), and Readability.
 There is support for offline reading, reading mode, and dark mode which is more suitable if you are in the habit of reading articles in the bed.

 gReader is free to use but ad-supported.
 The pro version will remove ads, add more widgets, and allow voice reading for $4.19.

-gReader comes with a number of features and is completely free to use, like the built in text-to-speech set it apart from other new reader.
+gReader comes with a number of features and is completely free to use like the built-in text-to-speech set it apart from other new readers.

-Like Inoreader, the free version of gReader contain ads.
-Also, it’s not available on iOS platform.
+Like Inoreader, the free version of gReader contains ads.
+Also, it’s not available on the iOS platform.

 If you want a choice in layouts and third-party integration, nothing beats Feedly.
 Even the free version is cool enough for most of us.
 If not Feedly, then I would suggest Inoreader because comes very close to how Feedly works and what it offers.
 Though, you’ll have to live with ads in the free version.
 If cross-platform is not an issue, gReader is as powerful as Feedly but again serve ads in the free version.